jcayamanda1/ListSpotify/README.md

 # ListSpotify
-An web app that will give users their most streams songs, artists, album, and genres while also showing their playlists.
-For a school final project.
+A web application that will give users their most streams songs, artists, albums, and genres while also showing their playlists.